 MBR or Master Boot Record is a small program that defines how operating systems are loaded.
-It resides in the first 446 bytes of your boot disk and could be deleted or replaced when installing a new operating systems such as Microsoft Windows, making you unable to boot into your other installed operating systems.
+It resides in the first 446 bytes of your boot disk.
+The MBR could be deleted or replaced when installing a new operating system such as Microsoft Windows, making you unable to boot into your other installed operating systems.